Jumciel/GiftBox/README.md

 # GiftBox
-The code contains several classes describe how OOP work
+The code contains several classes describe how OOP work.
+Code import into any IDEA that supports java